 Unless an owner requests it, the trim for this area does not need to be large.
 You are only trimming the long hair away from the rectum, so stool doesn’t get stuck when the dog uses the bathroom.

-For female dogs you then carefully clipper around the vulva.
+For female dogs, you then carefully clipped around the vulva.
 Gently lift one leg up a bit and clip the hair around and on the sides of the vulva.
 Then carefully lift the dog up by the front feet and trim the belly area.

 After you trim the sanitary area the blade should be cleaned before working on another part of the dog.